MIRROR: Multi-Modal Pathological Self-Supervised Representation Learning via Modality Alignment and Retention: Conclusion

 \section{Conclusion}

-In this paper, we introduced \proposedmethod, a novel multi-modal pathological SSL framework designed for joint pre-training of histopathology and transcriptomics data.
+In this paper, we introduced \proposedmethod, a novel multi-modal pathological SSL framework designed for joint pretraining of histopathology and transcriptomics data.
 Our approach is tailored to align modality-shared information while retaining modality-specific unique features.
 Additionally, it employs a style clustering module to reduce redundancy and preserve disease-relevant representations.
 Furthermore, we proposed a novel transcriptomics data preprocessing pipeline to efficiently identify disease-related genes, resulting in refined, disease-focused transcriptomics datasets.
 The proposed method was trained and evaluated on four distinct cohorts from the TCGA dataset, demonstrating superior performance and underscoring the efficacy of our design.
-Future work includes expanding evaluations to additional tasks and cohorts, as well as developing more advanced approaches for extracting information from raw transcriptomics data.
+Future work will focus on expanding evaluations to external datasets and additional disease cohorts, extending pretraining across and beyond TCGA, and establishing harmonized molecular inputs to support larger foundation models.
+Efforts will also prioritize reducing computational overhead through parameter-efficient fine-tuning, knowledge distillation, and quantization, as well as developing strategies that enhance robustness to missing or noisy modalities.